reactjs/react.dev/src/content/reference/react/use-client.md

 * `'use client'` must be at the very beginning of a file, above any imports or other code (comments are OK).
 They must be written with single or double quotes, but not backticks.
 * When a `'use client'` module is imported from another client-rendered module, the directive has no effect.
 * When a component module contains a `'use client'` directive, any usage of that component is guaranteed to be a Client Component.
 However, a component can still be evaluated on the client even if it does not have a `'use client'` directive.
-	* A component usage is considered a Client Component if it is defined in module with `'use client'` directive or it is a transitive dependency of a module that contains a `'use client'` directive.
+	* A component usage is considered a Client Component if it is defined in module with `'use client'` directive or when it is a transitive dependency of a module that contains a `'use client'` directive.
 Otherwise, it is a Server Component.
 * Code that is marked for client evaluation is not limited to components.
 All code that is a part of the client module sub-tree is sent to and run by the client.
 * When a server evaluated module imports values from a `'use client'` module, the values must either be a React component or [supported serializable prop values](#passing-props-from-server-to-client-components) to be passed to a Client Component.
 Any other use case will throw an exception.